-As a computer user you are your own last line of defense against social engineering attacks.
-As a business owner it is your responsibility to implement and maintain a security awareness program.
-Developing good security awareness habits goes a long ways in preventing social engineering attacks and ransomware.
+As a computer user, you are your own last line of defense against social engineering attacks.
+As a business owner, it is your responsibility to implement and maintain a security awareness program.
+Developing good security awareness habits goes a long way in preventing social engineering attacks and ransomware.
+Educating yourself is how to avoid social engineering attacks and ransomware.

 Here’s some tips that should be remembered and practiced

 - If You Don’t Know What a File Is, Don’t Download It — If a file is sent to you in an email ensure you know and trust the sender.
 Some files are sent as attachment and can be scanned using your anti-virus software before opening.
 Never forward a file that is not verified safe.